ziadoz/github-download/README.md

 ## Setup

-A GitHub token needs to be setup with the following permissions:
+Create a GitHub token with the following permissions:

 * `repo`
     * `repo:status`